 If on the other hand you prefer to start your kit off with a prime lens, I highly recommend going with either the 25mm f/2 Batis, 55mm f/1.8 Sonnar, or 85mm f/1.8 Batis as your first lens depending on your shooting style.
 These lenses represent the best overall value and a great compromise between size, weight, image quality, build quality, and price.
 You can’t go wrong with any of them.
 If size and weight don’t bother you much and you don’t mind spending a bit more, the 35mm f/1.4 Distagon is also an excellent choice as the foundation upon which to build up your kit.

 From then on, it’s only a matter of expanding your lens arsenal in the direction you shoot most often.
 If you can, rent every lens you’re curious about before buying it and take your time to learn where you’re most comfortable.
-Above all, go with your gut, but be aware that sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
-And of course, above all, enjoy the process.
+Go with your gut, but be aware that sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
+And of course, above all, be sure to enjoy the process.

 The whole idea of looking at lenses as long-term investments is born out of necessity.
 Lenses are expensive pieces of equipment, and very few people can afford to be upgrading them every couple of years.

 The Sony FE system is a perfect example of this philosophy.
-While admittedly there aren’t many lenses in the lineup yet, most of the existing ones are incredible pieces of glass.
+Most of the available lenses for the system are incredible pieces of glass.
 Every single one of the lenses featured in this guide offers best-in-class performance not only within the context of the FE system, but arguably across any other camera systems as well.
 Lenses like the 35mm f/1.4 Distagon, the 50mm f/1.4 Planar and the 85mm f/1.4 G-Master — the holy trinity of fast f/1.4 primes for the system — have raised the bar for the industry, and we’re all better off for it.

 Also, investing in high-end lenses is a great way to future-proof your kit.